Chiral sound waves in strained Weyl semimetals: Abstract

 \section{Abstract}

 We show that a strained wire of a Weyl semimetal supports a new type of gapless excitation, the chiral sound wave (CSW).
-The CSW emerges due to the axial-axial-axial (AAA) triangle anomaly which couples the chiral charge density to elastic axial gauge fields.
-The CSW may propagate for long distances as it does not couple directly to quickly dissipating electromagnetic plasmons and its damping is controlled by the slow chirality flip rate.
-The chiral phonons propagate along the strain-induced axial magnetic field, and not in the opposite direction.
-We propose an experimental setup to detect the chiral sound, which is excited by mechanical vibrations of the crystal lattice in the GHz frequency range.
+It is a longitudinal charge density wave analog to the chiral magnetic wave predicted in the quark-gluon plasma but driven by an elastic axial pseudo-magnetic field.
+It involves the axial-axial-axial contribution to the chiral anomaly which couples the chiral charge density to the elastic axial gauge field.
+The chiral sound is unidirectional: it propagates along the elastic magnetic field and not in the opposite direction.
+The CSW may propagate for long distances as it does not couple directly to quickly dissipating electromagnetic plasmons, while its damping is controlled by the slow chirality flip rate.
+We propose an experimental setup to directly detect the chiral sound, which is excited by mechanical vibrations of the crystal lattice in the GHz frequency range.
 Our findings contribute to a new trend, the chiral acoustics, in strained Weyl semimetals.

 The low energy electronic excitations of Dirac and Weyl semimetals in three dimensions are Weyl fermions \cite{Letal14a,Letal14b,NX14,Xu15,Lv15,Xuetal15}.
 Despite the complexity of the band structure of real materials they have been providing evidences of high energy phenomena often related to quantum anomalies, in particular, experimental evidences for the chiral anomaly \cite{Adler69,BJ69,NN81,VF13,Bur15} and the chiral magnetic effect \cite{FKW08} have been reported in semimetals \cite{XKetal15,Lietal15,HZetal15,ZXetal16,LKetal16}.
 More recently, the gravitational \cite{Landsteiner:2016led,Getal17}, conformal \cite{Chernodub16,CCV18,ACV19,CV19} and torsional \cite{FKBB19} anomalies have also been incorporated to the play.
 Directly related to the chiral anomaly there is a prediction in the physics of the quark--gluon plasma, of the existence of a collective excitation called chiral magnetic wave \cite{KY11} which have eluded experimental detection so far due to its strong hybridization with the plasmons \cite{SRG18}.
-In this work we propose a new type of gapless excitation in strained Weyl semimetals, the chiral sound wave (CSW) which can be easier to detect than its magnetic counterpart.
-It is induced by a special contribution to the chiral anomaly based on the coupling of the electronic excitations with the elastic pseudo magnetic fields.
+The CMW is a collective, gapless excitation of the electronic fluid which corresponds to a coherent propagation of electric and chiral density waves coupled together by the chiral magnetic effect.
+In this work we propose a new type of gapless excitation in strained Weyl semimetals, the chiral sound wave which can be easier to detect than its magnetic counterpart.